protocolbuffers/protobuf/compatibility/smoke/README.md

 rules to achieve that rather than checking in generated code.

-This directory is only using checked in generated code as the mechanism to test tho compatibility with stale gencode created by an older protoc, which is expected to be relevant in non-Bazel usecases where it may be difficult to run protoc at build time.
+This directory is only using checked in generated code as the mechanism to test the compatibility with stale gencode created by an older protoc, which is expected to be relevant in non-Bazel usecases where it may be difficult to run protoc at build time.